 Launched in 2016, the SDIP is the largest of the defense industry development programs.
-It replaced the Federal Targeted Program for the Development of the Defense Industry to 2020, which was adopted in 2012.6 The government intends to spend up to 3 trillion rubles under the SDIP to upgrade the existing manufacturing capacity and build new capacity, which the government hopes will ensure timely deliveries under the SAP-2020.
+It replaced the Federal Targeted Program for the Development of the Defense Industry to 2020, which was adopted in 2012.
+The government intends to spend up to 3 trillion rubles under the SDIP to upgrade the existing manufacturing capacity and build new capacity, which the government hopes will ensure timely deliveries under the SAP-2020.
 The Federal Targeted Program suffered from inadequate funding guarantees; to address that weakness it was upgraded to a state program.

-Actual funding disbursed under the SDIP and its predecessor does not approach the originally planned 3 trillion rubles; it is estimated to be no more than 1.8 trillion over the 2011-2020 period, including 1.067 trillion to be spent in 2016-2020.7 As part of the SDIP, 929 new manufacturing facilities (ranging from new plants to minor additions to the existing facilities) are scheduled for launch in 2016-2020.
+Actual funding disbursed under the SDIP and its predecessor does not approach the originally planned 3 trillion rubles; it is estimated to be no more than 1.8 trillion over the 2011-2020 period, including 1.067 trillion to be spent in 2016-2020.
+As part of the SDIP, 929 new manufacturing facilities (ranging from new plants to minor additions to the existing facilities) are scheduled for launch in 2016-2020.
+Only 37 new facilities were launched under the previous federal program, with a further 368 under construction, so the ambitious new target does not appear realistic.